MicrosoftDocs/query-docs/query-languages/dax/define-statement-dax.md

 |name|The name of a measure, var, table, or column definition.
 It cannot be an expression.
 The name does not have to be unique.
 The name exists only for the duration of the query.|
 |expression|Any DAX expression that returns a table or scalar value.
 The expression can use any of the defined entities.
 If a scalar value is required, wrap the expression inside a table constructor with curly braces `{}`, or use the `ROW()` function to return a single row table.|

 <a name="not-rec">[1]</a> **Caution:** Query scoped TABLE and COLUMN definitions are meant for internal use only.
-User defined TABLE and COLUMN definitions may return inconsistent results and are not recommended.
+While you can define TABLE and COLUMN expressions for a query without syntax error, they may produce runtime errors and are not recommended.

 ## Remarks